expo/expo/docs/versions/v18.0.0/sdk/fingerprint.md

 ### `Expo.Fingerprint.authenticateAsync()`

 Attempts to authenticate via Fingerprint.
-**_Android_** - When using the fingerprint module on Android, you need to provide a UI component to prompt the user to scan his fingerprint, as the OS has no default alert for it.
+**_Android_** - When using the fingerprint module on Android, you need to provide a UI component to prompt the user to scan their fingerprint, as the OS has no default alert for it.

 #### Arguments